- dihydrocodeine tartrate

 Prolonged use of a painkiller for headaches can make them worse.

-Neonatal respiratory depression and withdrawl symptoms may occur in the newborn of mothers undergoing treatment with dihydrocodeine (see Section 4.6).
+Neonatal respiratory depression and withdrawal symptoms may occur in the newborn of mothers undergoing treatment with dihydrocodeine (see section 4.6).

 Primary attention should be given to the establishment of a patent airway and institution of assisted or controlled ventilation.